Skip to Content

 Summer visitors have dissipated and the sun still lingers through the treetops a few hours longer allowing for a good amount of daylight to explore this vast park.
 Plus, September brings beautiful orange, red, and yellow fall foliage to the numerous trails and hillsides.

-All services throughout the park are still open in September as well.
-The weather is usually warm in the mornings but can get a bit chillier in the afternoons.
+All services throughout the park are still open.
+The weather is warm in the mornings but can get a bit chillier in the afternoons.
 You can expect high daytime temperatures in the 70s (20-25°C).
 It usually remains pretty dry throughout the month.

 The Redwoods are very large and spread out, but there aren’t any direct shuttles or bus services from major “nearby” cities.
 So, the most convenient way to visit is by your own car or with a tour from San Francisco.

-If you are only visiting Redwoods for a day trip, then you should follow the ‘Avenue of the Giants’ path.
+TIP: If you are only visiting Redwoods for a day trip, follow the ‘Avenue of the Giants’ path.
 It’s a road that winds through the tallest Redwood trees and passes historic restaurants, cafes, and gift shops within the area.

 Redwood National Park in September